htmercury/Cpp-Keylogger/README.md

 Build the solution
 ```
 Build -> Build Solution
-The .exe file should be located by default in ../Cpp-Keylogger/Debug/Keylogger.exe
+The .exe file should be located by default in ..\Cpp-Keylogger\Debug\Keylogger.exe
 ```
 Rename the built Keylogger.exe file